developersCradle/data-structures-algorithms-and-java-multithreading-concurrency-performance-optimization/49 Insert a node in a Singly Linked List at a given position (Implementation)/README.md

-## Insert node at the end of a Singly Linked List in Java (Implementation)
+## Insert a node in a Singly Linked List at a given position (Implementation)

-- My implementations.
+- How to insert node middle of list.

 ```